This month, Microsoft started sending “courtesy reminder” popup notices to all Windows 7 users.

-It sounds ominous, but what does it mean for you and your small to medium-sized business IT?
+It sounds ominous, but what does it mean for your small to medium-sized business?

 Although the number dwindles every day, around 37 percent of computers in the world are still on Windows 7.
 In this article, we will answer some frequently asked questions about Windows 7 end of life.
 We will go through what you need to do to make sure your systems remain secure after the January deadline, and why you need to do it.